 Of interest to other similar organisations was how authorship would be managed alongside a digital consent (sometimes called ‘econsent’ or ‘patient consent’) application, where a key benefit is the flexibility to tailor a template to the individual.
 Such tailoring, by its nature, modifies the content away from the national template, either by addition, removal, or modification.
 The RCR consent templates will be signposted as such, but with visibility to the patient that the content visible to them may have been amended to their circumstances, and with a link to the original version of the site-specific template for reference.

-Our experience of the collaboration so far has been that both our team and the RCR are benefiting significantly from bringing together different approaches, different visibility of real-world practice, and different access to expertise is delivering both a healthy working relationship and tangible benefits to both sides in getting to this point, as well as hopefully in scaling use of the templates, and in reviewing updates to the content.
+Our experience of the collaboration so far has been that both our team and the RCR are benefiting significantly from bringing together different approaches, different visibility of real-world practice, and different access to expertise.
+Together these are leading to a healthy working relationship and tangible benefits for both sides.
+Going forward, the collaboration will support in scaling the use of the templates, and in reviewing updates to the content over time.